adgalad/Epilog/doc/design.md

 ~~~

 A programmer who uses arrays can take advantage of the predefined `length`
-unary operator when writing functions and procedures.
-This operator returns the
+unary operator when writing procedures.
+This operator returns the length of the
-length of the array to its right.
+array to its right.

 Attempting to access an element outside the bounds of an array produces a
 runtime error.